Is it true that no mathematical relation exists between the Navier-Stokes equations and the multifractal model?: Abstract

 \section{Abstract}

 Contrary to accepted turbulence folklore, which holds that no mathematical relation exists between the Navier-Stokes equations (NSEs) and the multifractal model (MFM) of Parisi and Frisch, we develop a theory that reconciles the MFM with Leray's weak solutions of Navier-Stokes analysis.
-From a combination of Euler invariant scaling and the NSEs we also derive the Paladin-Vulpiani inverse scale $L\eta_{h,pav}^{-1} = Re^{1/(1+h)}$ which acts as a mediator between the two theories.
+From a combination of Euler invariant scaling and the NSEs set in a three-dimensional box of side $L$, we also derive the the Paladin–Vulpiani scale $\eta_{h,pav}$, which is related to the Reynolds number $Re$ by $L\eta_{h,pav}^{-1} = Re^{1/(1+h)}$, and which acts as a mediator between the two theories.
 This is achieved by considering $L^{2m}$-norms of the velocity gradient to find a correspondence between $m$ and the local scaling exponent $h$ in the multifractal model.
 The parameter $m$ acts as if it were the sliding focus control on a telescope which allows us to zoom in and out on different structures.
 The range $1 \leq m \leq \infty$ is equivalent to $-\twothirds \leq h_{min} \leq \sthird$, which lies precisely in the region where \citet{Bandak2022,Bandak2024} have suggested that thermal noise makes the NSEs inadequate and generates spontaneous stochasticity.
 The implications of this are discussed.